antoinetteboyle/node-cart-mocha-chai/README.md

 # node-cart-mocha-chai
 Node.js and express shopping cart using POSTMAN with a mocha/chai test

 This application uses basic node.js and express to create a shopping cart with no HTML or CSS.
-Postman is used to check the API routes.[Cart.js](.\node_shopper\Carts.js)
+Postman is used to check the API routes.
+The code is run from this folder's terminal with "node index.js".
+The main app for the carts is found at  [Cart.js](.\node_shopper\Carts.js).
+The products list had CRUD operations found at  [Products.js](.\node_shopper\Products.js)
 A short mocha test is run on the welcome message.
 [Test folder](.\node_shopper\test\cartsTest.js)

 ![1.
 Welcome route](./images/welcome-route.png)